- Medicare Monthly Premiums 2017

 Drugs and Biologicals

 Medicare pays the full-approved charge for flu shots and pneumococcal vaccine and its administration.
 Neither the annual Part B deductible nor the 20 percent co-payment apply to these services.
 Medicare covers certain oral anti-cancer drugs, subject to the Part B premium and 20 percent co-payment rules.
 Medicare helps pay for Hepatitis B vaccine and its administration, furnished to beneficiaries considered to be at high or intermediate risk of contracting the disease.
-Medicare also pays for immuno-suppressive drugs post transplant, if the transplant was Medicare-approved.
+Medicare also pays for immunosuppressive drugs post transplant, if the transplant was performed in a Medicare-approved facility and you were enrolled in Medicare Part A at the time of the transplant.

 DMEPOS Affects Baltimore County